junxit/us-congress-bills-112/metadata.md

 - 2012-01-13 — Placed on Senate Legislative Calendar under General Orders.
 Calendar No. 266.
 - 2012-12-30 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S8552-8556; text as passed Senate: CR S8555)
 - 2012-12-30 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S8552-8556; text as passed Senate: CR S8555)
+- 2012-12-31 — Message on Senate action sent to the House.
+- 2012-12-31 — Received in the House.
+- 2012-12-31 — Referred to the House Committee on Natural Resources.